sherlock5512/zsh-config/Readme.md

  - Never saves duplicates
  - Ignores duplicates when searching history
  - Requires you press enter after expanding `!!`

+#### './hooks'
+ This file loads hook functions found in './hooks.d' and makes it easier to assign hooks where necessary.

 #### `./keyboard`
 This file uses `zkbd`(see `man zshcontrib`) to get information about your